 To receive a Reasonable Adjustment Plan (RAP) you will need to register with the Student Disability Service.

-Please be aware that the deadline for applications for reasonable adjustments for exams in May/June 2020 was Monday 2 March 2020.
-We will continue to process your application with the Student Disability Service but if you have support requirements that need to be considered for upcoming exams you will need to talk to your Wellbeing Officer about the University's extenuating circumstances procedure.
+Please be aware that the deadline for applications for reasonable adjustments for exams in January 2021 is Friday 16 October 2020.
+We will continue to process your application with the Student Disability Service after this date, but if you have support requirements that need to be considered for upcoming exams you will need to talk to your Wellbeing Officer about the University's extenuating circumstances procedure.

 For more information on the range of other services you can access, including if you are experiencing exam stress, please view our information about mental health and wellbeing support available.